-In using CGM, where you place these settings will determine how often you are alerted.
+In using CGM, these settings will determine how often you are alerted.
 You will want to find a balance between the benefit of receiving these alerts and any inconvenience that may be caused by receiving too many.

-During the first several weeks on CGM, you and your healthcare provider may consider (i) waiting to turn these alerts on, (ii) turning on only the Low alert, or (iii) setting the High and Low alert very wide.
-As you learn more about your glucose patterns and how to use CGM, you can adjust your alert settings to meet your individual needs.
+During the first several weeks on CGM, you and your healthcare provider may consider (i) waiting to turn these alerts on, (ii) turning on only certain alerts, or (iii) setting these alerts very wide.
+As you learn more about your glucose patterns and how to use CGM, you will be able to adjust your alert settings to meet your individual needs.